SeaMonster-Studios/react-components/README.md

 _This project is actively being developed internally._

-All components are exported at the root directory of the project (ES6 Modules).
+All components are exported at the root directory of the project.

 ### Documentation

-We're still looking for the best route for this.
-In the meantime, looking at the source code is the way to go.
+We're happy to be using Docz.
+Check it out [here](https://hungry-franklin-2ebeaf.netlify.com/)

+Learn more about Docz [here](https://www.docz.site/).